jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 ### Intentional Negligence Deserves Rebuke

-20 Generally, we are averse to enter into the unsocial and malevolent affections.
+{{< s v="20" >}} Generally, we are averse to enter into the unsocial and malevolent affections.
 When one man's negligence unintentionally damages another person, we generally enter into the sufferer's resentment.
 We approve of him punishing the offender much beyond what the offence deserved.

 <!--  and so we never approve of the gratification of the unsocial and malevolent affections.
 This is otherwise when his unjust intentions  -->
 <!-- This is unless a person's malicious and  render that person their proper of object.  -->

-21 A level of negligence deserves rebuke even if it causes no damage to anybody.
+{{< s v="21" >}} A level of negligence deserves rebuke even if it causes no damage to anybody.
 A man is rebuked if he throws a large stone onto a public street without warning those passing by and without regarding where it would fall.
 A very accurate police would punish it even if it did no mischief because the man is guilty of real injustice by not having a sense for the happiness and safety of others. <!-- There is  in his conduct.
 He wantonly exposes his neighbour to what no one wants.
-He evidently lacks that sense of what is due to his fellow-creatures. --> This sense is the basis of justice and society.
+He evidently lacks that sense of what is due to his fellow-creatures. -->

+This sense is the basis of justice and society.
 Therefore to the law, gross negligence is almost equal to malicious intent.*3 When bad consequences arise from such carelessness, the guilty person is often punished as if he had really intended those consequences.
 It is considered as atrocious and as liable to the severest punishment.
 <!-- But if
 His conduct was only thoughtless and insolent.
 It deserved some chastisement. -->

 If he accidentally kills a man by throwing that large stone, then he is liable to capital punishment in the laws of many countries, particularly by the old law of Scotland.
 This is excessively severe, but is consistent with our natural feelings.
 Our just indignation against his folly and inhumanity is exasperated by our sympathy with the deceased man.
 However, our natural sense of equity would be shocked to have such a careless stone-thrower executed.

 The severity of the laws of almost all nations against such negligent crimes proves how much the indignation, even of the spectator, is animated by the action's outcome.
 <!-- However in this case, his conduct's folly and inhumanity would be the same.
 But still our sentiments would be very different.
 The consideration of this difference
 In cases of this kind, there is much .
 In cases of an opposite kind, there is a very general relaxation of discipline, as I mentioned earlier. -->

 ### Unintentional Negligence Deserves Blame

-22 Unintentional negligence does not involve any injustice.
+{{< s v="22" >}} Unintentional negligence does not involve any injustice.
 A person who is not so careful as he should be deserves some blame but no punishment.
 Yet by the laws of all countries, if his carelessness causes some damage to another person <!-- by this kind of negligence*4 --> then he must compensate it.

 This is a real punishment which could only exist from bad luck leading to such damage.
 Yet this is approved by mankind's natural feelings.
-We think that=
+We think that:
 - it is most just that one man should not suffer by another's carelessness, and
 - the damage caused by blamable negligence should be made up by the guilty person.
 <!-- The person who is guilty of it treats his neighbours as he treats himself.
 He means no harm to any body.
 He is far from entertaining any insolent contempt for the safety and happiness of others. -->